 Contributions to Rürup pension

 Generally, individuals decide how much they wish to contribute to the plan.
 Although the government does not pay out bonuses, they promote the Rürup plan through tax incentives.
-Contributions to the scheme (up to a maximum of 26.528 euros per year in 2023) qualify as special expenses for tax purposes.
-Currently, 96 percent of contributions are tax deductible; this is rising by 2 percent each year up to 100 percent in 2025.
-However, once you start collecting benefit payments (at age 62 at the earliest), they are up to 100 percent taxable.
+Contributions to the scheme (up to a maximum of 27.566 euros per year in 2024) qualify as special expenses for tax purposes.
+As of 2024, 100 percent of contributions are tax deductible.

 Rürup pension benefits